Disability Services: Request for Accommodation Application and Instructions

-2. A Comprehensive Medical Report.
-This link will provide you with a printable instruction sheet for your medical provider.
-A comprehensive medical report from an appropriate licensed medical professional is required as part of the Request for Accommodation application.
+2. Supporting Documentation.
+This link will provide you with a printable instruction sheet for your medical provider, should the provider need guidance on documentation requirements for this process.
+Supporting documentation from an appropriate licensed medical or educational professional is required in order to substantiate an individual's request for an accommodation.
 This individual must have the necessary qualifications to accurately and properly diagnose the disability.
+The information required to support the accommodation request will vary depending on the nature of the disability.
 This information should be dated within the past 18 months, though there may be times when the College can accept older documentation based on an individual’s specific circumstances.
 This information can be faxed to the Office of Disability Services at 816-415-5093.
 The information can also be hand delivered to the office by the student making the request.
-This report should include:
+Generally, this report should include: